top of page

 넘버원.. : Borrowed from English, meaning "number one."

-공무원? : "Civil servant."
+공무원? : "Civil servant." 공무원 means civil servant or government employee — someone who works for the government.
 A highly sought-after but stereotypical career path in Korea due to stability and societal expectations.

 강요된: "Forced." 강요되다 means "to be forced," modifying 꿈 ("dream") here.